-L-DOS47 research and development expenses for fiscal 2014 and 2013 totalled \$2,730,000 and \$2,771,000, respectively.
-L-DOS47 research and development expenditures relate primarily to expenditures associated with the ongoing European Phase I/II clinical study in Poland and costs associated with the preparation of an IND and CTA applications with the FDA and Health Canada.
+L-DOS47 research and development expenses for fiscal 2015 and 2014 totalled \$4,031,000 and \$2,730,000, respectively.
+L-DOS47 research and development expenditures relate primarily to ongoing expenditures towards the LDOS002 European Phase I/II clinical study in Poland and costs associated with the LDOS001 U.S. Phase I clinical study in the U.S.

-Topical Interferon Alpha-2b research and development expenses for fiscal 2014 and 2013 totalled \$383,000 and \$774,000, respectively.
-Beginning in June 2012, the Company initiated a downsizing of the staff in the Saskatoon laboratory which resulted in the closure of the Saskatoon laboratory at the end of November 2012.
-In fiscal 2014, the Company focused ongoing activities with respect to its Topical Interferon Alpha-2b program to sourcing and qualifying alternative interferon alpha-2b raw material samples, strengthening the BiPhasixTM patent portfolio and finding a suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs.
+Topical Interferon Alpha-2b research and development expenses for fiscal 2015 and 2014 totalled \$nil and \$383,000, respectively.
+In fiscal 2014, the Company had focused ongoing activities with respect to its Topical Interferon Alpha-2b program on sourcing and qualifying alternative interferon alpha-2b raw material samples, strengthening the BiPhasixTM patent portfolio and finding a suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs.
+In fiscal 2015, the Company suspended any activity associated with the Topical Interferon Alpha-2b program.

-Corporate research and development expenses for fiscal 2014 and 2013 totalled \$1,407,000 and \$1,081,000, respectively.
+Corporate research and development expenses for fiscal 2015 and 2014 totalled \$567,000 and \$1,407,000, respectively.
 Included in corporate research and development expense for fiscal 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.

-Trademark and patent related expenses for fiscal 2014 and 2013 totalled \$612,000 and \$278,000, respectively.
-The increase reflects additional efforts taken by the Company to strengthen the DOS47 and BiphasixTM patent portfolio.
+Trademark and patent related expenses for fiscal 2015 and 2014 totalled \$339,000 and \$612,000, respectively.
+Efforts were taken by the Company in the previous fiscal year to strengthen the DOS47 and BiphasixTM patent portfolios.